 She believes ProWomanProLife represents a chance to bring a new voice to the issue of abortion in Canada, by raising grassroots awareness and not by forcing legislative change.
 “Trying to use laws or courts to change people’s minds about this is not only ineffective, but actively harmful, in that it polarizes society and rewards extremism,” she says.

-She is currently working on another Masters, this time in public administration.
-Her thesis examines public funding mechanisms for health care.
-Rebecca also works as a social policy analyst, and is the mother of three small boys.
+She has finished another Masters, this time in public administration.
+Her thesis examined public funding mechanisms for health care.
+Today Rebecca is studying military history, and is the mother of three boys.

 Dr. Sheryl Alger

 Dr. Sheryl Alger was born in Edmonton, Alberta where she completed a Bachelor of Science in occupational therapy at the University of Alberta.
 She worked as an occupational therapist for four years before deciding to become a doctor.
 In 2003 she got her medical degree from McMaster University.

 Sheryl had a personal encounter with a crisis pregnancy when one of her best friends became pregnant.
 The friend came from a religious family—and getting pregnant outside of marriage was out of line with expectations.
 “And as much as abortion is also completely out of line with religious expectations,” Sheryl says, “there was an attraction to the idea that one could conceal the mistake through an abortion.”
 The friend ended up keeping the baby, and Sheryl has seen first hand how important that decision was for her friend as a woman and mother.

 Sheryl has experience doing “D and Es”—dilatation and evacuation after miscarriages.
 This is the same medical process used after an abortion to remove the fetus from the woman.
 “When doing a D and E, you have to use very big graspers to get the head, and all the parts coming out.
 It is little feet and little hands that get me,” she says.
 “These are mini people.”